opensvc/docs.opensvc.com/source/agent.service.encapsulation.rst

 * A service can drive different resources at the hypervisor level and at the encapsulated level
 * Encapsulated services need an OpenSVC agent on each hypervisor and each container

-Supported container resource types
+Supported Container Resource Types
 ==================================

 A service can drive simultaneously different container types.

 For example, a failover service can drive a LDOM on the production side and drive an OpenStack provisionned VM for disaster recovery.

-Hardware emulation
+Hardware Emulation
 ------------------

 * Esx